GeorgiNedyalkov/softuni-solidity/solidity_data_types/README.md

 - [x] For each token holder there should be a boolean flag that shows if that person holds or even held tokens
 - [x] There should be an array that contains all current and past token holders
 - [] Emit events where you think it's appropriate

+## Problem 2.
+Planet Earth Contract

+Create a contract that:

+- [] Declares all continents (Europe, Asia, etc.) Use the best way to declare them - we know that there is a fixed amount of continents and we know their names.
+- [] Declares a data representing a single country (name, continent, population)
+- [] Keep track of each country's capital, so people can check country's capital by simply giving a name
+- [] Store only European countries
+- [] Have a function to add country (should accept only European countries).
+The function accepts all countrie's properties (name, continent, population)
+- [] Have a function to add capital to a single country (No duplicates - i.e. Sofia cannot be a capital of both Bulgaria and Romania)
+- [] Have a function that gives the capital by a given name
+- [] Have a function to remove a capital
+- [] Have a function that returns the string representation of each continent (i.e. "Asia", "Europe", etc.)
+- [] Have a function that returns all European countries